BrilliantPlugins/wp-geometa/HACKING.md

 Hackers
 =======

-Send me your bug reports, suggestions and pull requests!
+Send me your bug reports, suggestions and pull requests.

-Please feel free to use this library in **your** plugin!
+Please feel free to use this library in **your** plugin.
 Standardization makes life easier for everyone.
-If this plugin isn't meeting your needs, lets talk!
+If this plugin isn't meeting your needs, or you have other great ideas, lets talk!

-If you've got ideas about how spatial should work in WordPress, let's talk!

 The Big Plan
 --------------